KHENERFIN Study: A Trial to Evaluate the Efficacy and Safety of Sonlicromanol in Primary Mitochondrial Diseases

 Study Summary

-The KHENERFIN study is investigating whether the study medicine, sonlicromanol, is able to improve symptoms of fatigue and the impact of fatigue on daily life, and whether sonlicromanol is able improve physical abilities of people living with mitochondrial disease, such as balance control and lower limb skeletal muscle strength.
+The KHENERFIN study aims to determine whether the study medicine, sonlicromanol, is able to reduce symptoms of fatigue and the impact of fatigue on daily life, and whether sonlicromanol is able to improve physical abilities of people like balance control and lower limb skeletal muscle strength in people with mitochondrial disease.

-Additionally, the study evaluates the efficacy of sonlicromanol on selected secondary and exploratory outcome measures, as well as the safety and tolerability of sonlicromanol after 52 weeks of treatment with sonlicromanol.
+In addition to these primary objectives, the study evaluates the efficacy of sonlicromanol on secondary and exploratory outcomes, as well as its safety and tolerability after one year of treatment.

 Eligibility Criteria